ckeditor/ckeditor5/docs/updating/nim-migration/customized-builds.md

 category: nim-migration
 order: 30
 menu-title: Migrating from customized builds
-meta-title: Migrating from customized builds to new installation methods
+meta-title: Migrating from customized builds to new installation methods | CKEditor 5 documentation
 meta-description: Learn how to upgrade from customized builds to the new installation methods.
+modified_at: 2024-06-06
 ---

 # Migrating from customized builds